wethod/learning-center-source/content/planning/index.md

 {{< /note >}}

-## The Structure
+## People Allocation

 On the top you have three buttons, from the left:

-* The **select project button** lets you select the project and will have to allocate people to.
-Once the project is selected only half-days allocated for that project will be highlighted, this allows you to still have a general view on the teammates which are already allocated.
-When selecting a project, a container will be shown: inside it you can see all the budget days left (by user level), these are the days that can be used to allocate people;
+* The **select project button** lets you search for a project and pick one from the list;

 * The **filter people button** lets you filter the teammates you want to see in the planning;

 * The **switch weeks button** lets you travel in time, you can see future and past weeks.

+When you select a project, only the half-days allocated for that project will be highlighted, this allows you to have a general point of view on the teammates which are already on the project.
+For the same reason, selecting a project will sort people by showing first all those who were planned on the project at least once.
+Because is better to work with people that are aware of the challenge, right?

+To know how many budget days you can allocate just look at the box that appears at the top of the page: here you can see all the days left, grouped by user level.

-All your teammates are listed on the left, to allocate a person you just need to click on the intersection between the day and the person name.
+All your teammates are listed on the left, to allocate a person you just need to click on the half-day you want to assign.
+If you hold and drag your mouse, you can assign more half-days at once.

+{{< img-center src="/uploads/2017/11/02/planning-people.gif">}}

+The **filter people button** lets you combine different filters, for example you may decide to see only the internal employees which are managers and have a background in design (you can use tags to divide employees into categories).

-{{< img-center src="/uploads/2017/08/28/planning-allocate.gif">}}
+{{< img-center src="/uploads/2017/11/02/planning-people-filters.png">}}